jingjingl18/openai-cs-agents-demo/README.md

 ### Demo flow #1

 1. **Start with a data usage check request:**
-   - User: "I want to check the data usage in my bill."
+   - User: "Hi, I want to check the data usage in my bill."
    - The Triage Agent will recognize your intent and route you to the Bill Dispute Resolve Agent.

 2. **Data Usage Check:**
    - The Bill Dispute Resolve Agent will ask to confirm your account number.
    - You can either confirm or give your account number.
-   - Bill Dispute Resolve Agent: "Your data usage is 10G!"
+   - Bill Dispute Resolve Agent: "Your data usage for this billing period is 10GB."

 3. **Data Roaming Plans Recommendation:**
-   - User: "Can you recommend some data roaming plan?"
+   - User: "Can you recommend some data roaming plans?"
    - The Bill Dispute Resolve Agent will route you to the Product Recommendation Agent
    - Product Recommendation Agent: "Singtel offers data roaming plans."